ocxtal/nd/README.md

-# zd -- streamed binary processor
+# zd -- streamed binary editor

 zd is a stream-oriented hex editor.
-The combination of four stages of stream construction, manipulation, slicing, and post-processing enables fast and flexible hex editing.
+The combination of four stages: stream construction, manipulation, slicing, and post-processing enables fast and flexible hex editing.

 ## Copyright and License